Welcome

 Karaoke | Across London

 Karaoke is a legitimate sport.
 It requires skill, determination, perseverance and finally, alcohol.
-But it also requires karaoke bars, where you pay per person for private rooms filled with dress up boxes, disco balls and controllable lighting, into which you can take all manner of drinks prepared by the on-site cocktail bar.
+But it also requires karaoke bars, where you pay per person for private rooms filled with dress up boxes, disco balls and controllable lighting, into which you can summon all manner of drinks prepared by the on-site cocktail bar.
 Which is why we’ve compiled this list of karaoke bars in London that offer precisely that.

 Numbers: 4-30 per room, or up to 200 for full venue hire